e-geist/ddtp/doc/presentation/presentation.md

 ::: notes

-- more in-depth reasons in Github repo of presentation
+- more in-depth reasons in GitHub repo of presentation

 :::